charlielobster/CUDA_NekRS/README.md

 ### 10. Install Paraview

-9/27 Update: A simpler way that avoids compilation is to just use:
+9/27 Update: It isn't necessary to build this tool.
+A simpler way is to just use:

     sudo apt install -y paraview